johnfmaddox/Advent-of-Code---Gatton/README.md

 A Gatton-specific leaderboard will be used to track your progress and select winners for the competition.

-* Log into Advent of Code (https://adventofcode.com/)
+* Log in to Advent of Code (https://adventofcode.com/)
 * Click on [Leaderboard] then select [Private Leaderboard] (https://adventofcode.com/2023/leaderboard/private)
 * Join the Gatton Academy Leaderboard using the code:  2309876-dea04dcf
 * Fill out the following entry form so your wing gets credit for your submissions: [Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSeKIdDojTGqca3GCyVP9d74TH23Ecx4EEzcaXE-psQQDkltAw/viewform?usp=sf_link)